unhackathon/website/springboard-projects/android.md

         Intent intent = new Intent();
         intent.putExtra("counterValue",clickCounter);
         setResult(RESULT_OK,intent);
+        super.onBackPressed();
     }
 {% endhighlight %}
 Now, in the parent class, we replace our original startActivity(intent) with startActivityForResult(intent,1); and add the following method to receive the result :

 {% highlight java %}
     public void onActivityResult(int requestCode, int resultCode, Intent data) {
         if (requestCode == 1) {